 Click title or picture for full article.

-SURVIVAL KITS
+SURVIVAL EMERGENCY PREPAREDNESS KITS

 Every year lives are lost in natural hazards.
 When we hear the media cover the story we usually wonder, how would I have handled the situation.
 This brings us to the subject of preparedness.
 Having a survival kit can make all the difference.
+In 2012 alone search-and-rescue missions in the National Park System cost the agency nearly $5.2 million, and in many cases the individuals spurring the rescues were ill-prepared or out of shape backpackers.
+Source What if search and rescue is not on the way?
+What if we extend the numbers outside of the national parks system.
+Whether you are on a boat, snowmobile, or on a hunting trip an injury or wrong turn can turn the trip into an unforeseen misadventure.

 When building a kit, we try to think of the basic necessities a human needs to subsist.
 Often we hear about the survival law of three.
-This was used as a basic guideline but your most immediate need will differ for each survival situation.
-Our preferred method is to divide your kit using the following:
+This was used as a basic guideline but your most immediate need will differ for each emergency situation.

 WATER